An empty stomach will not listen to anything ~ Spanish Proverb

 Multitasking: Let’s be honest.
 Do you ever get distracted and have no idea what the person talking to you just said?

-As technology allows people to do more tasks at the same time, living the myth that we can multitask has never been stronger.
+As technology allows people to complete more tasks at the same time, living the myth that we can multitask has never been stronger.

 Oh, I know you think you can multitask.
-Most of us really do believe that we can do more than one thing at once: like carrying on a meaningful conversation while we are typing, reading, watching TV, texting or doing a million other daily distractions.
+Most of us really do believe that we can do more than one thing at once: carry on a meaningful conversation while we are typing or reading and watching TV at the same time.

-Some of us even look like we are pretty good at it.
-But, it’s a myth.
+Some of us even look like we’re pretty good at it.
+But, it is a myth.
 It’s not really happening.
-Your brain can really only focus on one thing at time.
+Your brain can really only focus on one thing at a time.